BrandonWarrior/Elland-Road-Leeds/README.md

 - The social links uses clickable icons for each social media logo that links to each page in a seperate window.

-- contains a copyright message along with credits to the website.
+- contains copyright message along with credits to the website.

 ![Footer Screenshot](assets/docs/footer.PNG)